Living on a sailboat seems dreamy – but what are the trade offs?

 3. Ready to rough it?

-Maybe you couldn’t find a liveaboard spot in a marina, or perhaps you like the idea of paying no rent at all, but if you’re looking at the anchoring or mooring buoy options it’s important to understand that living on a sailboat year round on the hook will be a lot rougher than living on a sailboat at the dock.
+Living on a boat is harder than it seems, especially if you live at anchor.
+Maybe you couldn’t find a liveaboard spot in a marina, or perhaps you like the idea of paying no rent at all, but if you’re looking at the anchoring or mooring buoy options it’s important to understand that living on the hook will be a lot rougher than at the dock.
 At the marina you’ll have access to power and water, on-the-hook you’ll be essentially living off-grid.
 This may sound sexier than it is – sure solar panels are cool, but is lugging jugs of water on the boat every week all that fun?
 It puts daily showers totally out of the question.
 Also, being at a marina makes it easy to get on and off the boat.
 On-the-hook you’ll be commuting to shore in a dinghy, less fun when you have to run big loads like groceries, bikes, and pets back and forth.
 However, if you’re adventure-ready and outdoor showers crank your gear, you’ll do just fine living aboard a sailboat.

 4. Is living on a sailboat romantic?
 It depends on your partner.

-Living on a sailboat may be your lifelong dream, but if it isn’t your partners, it can quickly become a waking nightmare.
+It may be your lifelong dream, but if your partner thinks that living on a boat sucks, it can quickly become a waking nightmare.
 I know a few liveaboard couple who’ve broken up shortly after moving on a boat together- it’s just not for everyone.
-There can be a bit of discomfort associated with living on a sailboat: lack of space, motion, water dripping on your head.
+There can be a bit of discomfort associated with the liveaboard lifestyle: lack of space, motion, water dripping on your head.
 On the flip side, if you’re both game, it can be FANTASTIC for your relationship.
 Living on a boat requires communication, teamwork, patience and in those regards it can help you grow as a couple.
 If you or your partner is on the fence, I’d recommend that you test-drive the liveaboard lifestyle (e.g. airbnbing a boat, chartering, or boat-sitting) before you jump into the deep end and liveaboard full-time.
 I love this story by Sheena Jeffers, “When your partner falls in love with a sailboat” about coming to terms with her boyfriend’s desire to live on an sailboat.
 Don’t worry, it has a happy ending!

 5. Living in a sailboat is a bit like living in a basement apartments